MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/pki/Set-CertificateAutoEnrollmentPolicy.md

 The `Set-CertificateAutoEnrollmentPolicy` cmdlet configures local certificate auto-enrollment policy for a user or computer.
 The auto-enrollment policy can also be configured by using the Local Security Policy console.
-These settings can be found in the following location.
+These settings can be found in the following location:

- -- `\Security Settings\Public Key Policies\Certificate Services Client - Auto-Enrollment`.
+`\Security Settings\Public Key Policies\Certificate Services Client - Auto-Enrollment`

 Delegation may be required when using this cmdlet with Windows PowerShell remoting and changing user configuration.